-Mini Bundt Chestnut Roasts with Sage Gravy are a tasty vegetarian and vegan Christmas main.
+Mini Bundt Chestnut Loaf with Sage Gravy is a tasty vegetarian and vegan Christmas main.
 They’re quick to make and look showstopping.
 If you don’t have mini bundt tray you can make them in a loaf or cake pan.

 People often get a bit worried about what to make for a vegetarian or vegan main for Christmas dinner or Thanksgiving.